gammapy/gammapy/docs/install.rst

 * `imfun`_ for a trous wavelet decomposition
 * `uncertainties`_ for Gaussian error propagation

-.. note:: I didn't put any effort into minimizing the number of dependencies, since ``gammapy`` is a prototype.
-Should it develop into a package that is actually used by a few people I'll limit the optional packages to what is actually necessary.
+.. note:: I didn't put any effort into minimizing the number of dependencies ...
+   I'll limit the number of optional packages if people complain about installation woes.

 Sherpa
 ------

-Some parts of gammapy use the `Sherpa`_ Python modeling / fitting package from the `CIAO`_ Chandra satellite X-ray data analysis package.
+Some parts of Gammapy use the `Sherpa`_ Python modeling / fitting package from the `CIAO`_ Chandra satellite X-ray data analysis package.

 Building Sherpa and all the required libraries from source is very difficult.
 You should install the binary version of CIAO as described `here <http://cxc.cfa.harvard.edu/ciao/download>`__, make sure you include Sherpa and exclude the Chandra CALDB.
-But then the Sherpa Python and numpy will not work with the existing Python, numpy, astropy, gammapy, ... on your system.
+But then the Sherpa Python and Numpy will not work with the existing Python, Numpy, Astropy, Gammapy, ... on your system.

-You have to re-install Astropy, gammapy and any other Python packages that you want to use in the same script as Sherpa into the CIAO Python.
+You have to re-install Astropy, Gammapy and any other Python packages that you want to use in the same script as Sherpa into the CIAO Python.
 Sometimes this just works, but sometimes you'll run into compilation errors when e.g. the C extensions in ``astropy.wcs`` or ``astropy.io.fits`` are compiled.